The Most Delicious Homemade Yeasted Doughnuts

 • ground cinnamon

-• chocolate, powdered sugar ,and cinnamon sugar for topping the doughnuts
+• chocolate,ย powdered sugar ,and cinnamon sugar for topping the doughnuts

 You’ll also want to have round cookie cutter and fry thermometer to set yourself up for success.

-I like to use a stand mixer with a large bowl and a dough hook attachment for this homemade doughnut recipe since it’s a relatively soft and slightly sticky dough.
+I like to use a stand mixer with a large bowl and a dough hook attachment for this homemade yeasted doughnut recipe since it’s a relatively soft and slightly sticky dough.
 You can certainly bring this dough together by hand, just try not to add too much additional flour as you hand knead it.

 You may find that you need to add a few tablespoons of extra flour to make the dough less sticky.
 Take it as it comes.
 I lean towards keeping the dough sticky rather than adding a ton more flour.

-Next we’ll shape the doughnuts.
-For same-day doughnuts, roll the dough to 3/4-inch thickness just after its rise.
-I used a 3-inch round biscuit cutter and a 1-inch round for the center holes.
+Cover the bowl with plastic wrap (I leave the dough in the large mixer mixing bowl) and allow to rise in a warm place until doubled in size, about 1 1/2 hours.
+Roll the dough to 3/4-inch thickness just after its rise.ย I used a 3-inch round biscuit cutter and a 1-inch round for the center holes.
 Cover with a clean kitchen towel and let the doughnuts rise for 30 minutes until they’re slightly puffed.

 While you let the dough rise, slowly heat the fry oil over medium heat.
-You’ll only need a couple of inches of oil in your pan – enough that the doughnuts will float as they fry.
+You’ll only need a couple of inches of oil in your pan – enough that the yeasted doughnuts will float as they fry.

 I like a neutral oil like canola oil or peanut oil.

-Clip a fry thermometer to the edge of the pan and heat the oil to 360 degrees F. Really keep an eye on the temperature.
+Clip a fry thermometer to the edge of the pan and heat the oil to 360 degrees F.ย Really keep an eye on the temperature.
 The oil is our oven and we want the oil to be at a consistent heat to evenly fry the doughnuts to golden brown.

-The oil temperature will drop to about 350 degrees F when the doughnuts are added.
+The oil temperature will drop to about 350 degrees F when the yeasted doughnuts are added.
 That’s natural.
 Allow them to fry on both sides and wait for the the oil to come back up to temperature before adding the next batch.
 Fry doughnuts for a minute on each side and flip with either a slotted spoon or tongs (though I prefer a slotted spoon or spider).

-I have more than a few other homemade doughnut recipes for you:
+Here are few other homemade doughnut recipes for you:

 Browned Butter Baked Doughnuts